 Usefulness: A great boon, Switch the Question should be saved for situations where the player hasn't the foggiest what the correct choice is.
 However, it should be brandished prior to other lifelines considering any used before it are essentially wasted.

 Which is your favorite lifeline?

 Though the original British Millionaire (1998-2014) had since ended, the program remains one of the most popular game shows of all time, and we'll hopefully see more Millionaire spin-offs in the future.
-Feel free to vote for your favorite lifeline, and I'll see you at our next countdown!
+Providing an alternative to millionaire-hood other than marrying rich, this show has long captivated fans with its tense atmosphere and lifelines to bypass tricky questions.
+Be sure to vote for favorite, and I'll see you at our next countdown!

 Although... one last lifeline remains—sort of.
 Both Disney Land and Disney World used to host Who Wants to Be a Millionaire—Play It! attractions that replaced Phone a Friend with Phone a Complete Stranger.
 This involved calling a cast member throughout the park, who would ask a random park-goer the question.
 Overall, it was a fun novelty that occasionally provided a correct response.